 Who is he?

-Daniel is a Chartered Psychologist (CPsychol) and apart of the academic team at Staffordshire University as a Senior Lecturer in Social Psychology.
-Before this position, he was employed as a Research Associate at Lancaster University, working alongside Prof. Paul Taylor and partners in industry.
+Daniel is a Chartered Psychologist (CPsychol) and has recently joined the academic team at Northumbria University as a Senior Lecturer in Psychology.
+Before this position, Daniel has held academic posts at Staffordshire University as a Lecturer in Psychology (2015 - 2017), followed by a promotion to Senior Lecturer in Social Psychology (2017 - 2019).
+Before his lectureship, Daniel was employed as a Research Associate at Lancaster University (2014 - 2015), working alongside Prof. Paul Taylor and partners in industry.

 Daniel was awarded his social psychology Ph.D from the University of Kent in 2015.
 His PhD aimed to examine and attempt to address the social psychological consequences of conspiracy theories, under the supervision of Prof. Karen Douglas.
 His current research is continuing to explore the consequences of conspiracy theories, whilst testing tools to address their potential harmful impact.